secorolab/FloorPlan-DSL/docs/concepts.md

 Space concepts are the main concepts in a floor plan.
 They can be used to describe any room or hallway as long as it is bounded by walls.
 The concept is agnostic to the functionality of the space itself. i.e. you can model a reception, a hallway, a storage room, a sleeping room, a waiting area, and any other space with the same concept.

-*Attributes*:
+### Attributes

-* name: name for the space, should be unique.
+- `name`: name for the space, should be unique

-* shape: A shape that describes the boundaries of the space.
-The boundaries of the space will become the walls.
+- `shape`: A [shape](#shapes) that describes the boundaries of the space.
+The boundaries of the space will become the walls

-* location: A location description:
+- `location`: A pose description.

-    * wrt: The frame of reference for the location, can be `world` to refer to the world frame or `<space>` to refer to the space frame of another space (i.e. the centre of a rectangle or circle), or `<space>.walls[<index>]` to refer to a wall of a space.
+  - `wrt`: The frame of reference for the location, can be `world` to refer to the world frame or `<space>` to refer to the space frame of another space (i.e. the centre of a rectangle or circle), or `<space>.walls[<index>]` to refer to a wall of a space

-    * of: The frame of the space that you are locating.
+  - `of`: The frame of the space that you are locating.
 All walls and features of the space will keep their pose with regards to this frame.
 The value can be `this` to refer to the space frame of this space (i.e. the space you are modelling), or `this.walls[<index>]` to refer to one of the walls

-    * translation: The translation in the `x` and `y` axis
+  - `translation`: The translation in the `x` and `y` axis

-    * rotation: The rotation w.r.t. the `z` axis of the frame in `wrt`
+  - `rotation`: The rotation w.r.t. the `z` axis of the frame in `wrt`

-    * spaced (optional, recommended): A flag to tell the interpreter that it must calculate the correct space between the two spaces to ensure no overlap.
+  - `spaced` (optional, recommended): A flag to tell the interpreter that it must calculate the correct space between the two spaces to ensure no overlap

-    * not aligned (optional): A flag to tell the interpreter to not perform the default behaviour of aligning two spaces when two wall frames are used.
+  - `not aligned` (optional): A flag to tell the interpreter to not perform the default behaviour of aligning two spaces when two wall frames are used

-* wall:
+- `wall`:

-    * thickness (optional): The wall thickness for the walls of the space, when the desired value is different than the default.
+  - `thickness` (optional): The wall thickness for the walls of the space, when the desired value is different than the default

-    * height (optional): The wall height for the walls of the space, when the desired value is different than the default.
+  - `height` (optional): The wall height for the walls of the space, when the desired value is different than the default

-* features: A set of features.
+- `features`: A set of features

 ```floorplan
 Space <name>: